 As noted above, the first step to building your advanced assessment is to create an item.

-After you've created that item, you can the begin to add questions to that item.
+After you've created that item, you can begin to add questions to that item.
 Here's an example of what adding a question might look like (this example is of a Multiple Choice question).

 Once you're done adding questions to that item, you can add the item to your assessment builder.
 Here is an example of a completed item with three questions: